 Linear hardening is conceptually the simplest model available in LAMÉ.
 As the name implies, a linear relationship is assumed between the hardening variable, $\bar{\varepsilon}^p$, and flow stress.
-The constant giving the degree of increase of yield stress with plastic flow is termed the hardening modulus and is given as, H' , while the expression for the flow stress may be written, makes the model attractive for analytical models and cheap for computational implementations (e.g. radial return algorithms require only a single correction step).
+The hardening modulus, H' , is a constant giving the rate of change of flow stress with plastic flow.
+The flow stress expression may therefore be written, makes the model attractive for analytical models and cheap for computational implementations (e.g. radial return algorithms require only a single correction step).
 Unfortunately, the simplicity of the representation also means that it has limited predictive capabilities and can lead to overly stiff responses.

 The simplicity of the model is its main feature as the constant slope, in which $\langle \cdot \rangle$ are Macaulay brackets, ε_L is the Lüders strain, A is a fitting constant, and n is an exponent typically taken such that $0 < n \leq 1$.
-The Lüders strain is a positive, constant strain value (default to zero) giving an initial plastic deformation domain in which the response is perfectly plastic (see Fig. 4-20).
+The Lüders strain is a positive, constant strain value (defaulted to zero) giving an initially perfectly plastic response in the plastic deformation domain (see Fig. 4-20).
 The derivative is then simply,